-Just twenty years ago the idea of a cannabis grow operation for the people, by the people was a novel concept, with medical marijuana and recreational marijuana struggling to find balance between shifting attitudes towards cannabis (most notably with the passage of Prop 215 in 1996) and decades old stigmas firmly propagated by federal policy.
+Just twenty years ago the idea of a cannabis grow operation for the people, by the people was a novel concept, with medical marijuana and recreational marijuana struggling to find a balance between shifting attitudes towards cannabis (most notably with the passage of Prop 215 in 1996) and decades-old stigmas firmly propagated by federal policy.

 CitizenGrown will assist home growers in obtaining a grow license from their local government.
 The first units are already operational in Oregon and California with operations being planned for additional states in the future.

-CitizenGrown would supply each home with a 5×5 hydroponic automated grow system or “node” at no cost to the home owner.
+CitizenGrown would supply each home with a 5×5 hydroponic automated grow system or “node” at no cost to the homeowner.
 The company would then manage and monitor the tech-enabled grow systems.
-Once weed is ready for harvest, CitizenGrown will sell it to local dispensaries and split the revenue with the home grower.
-Citizen Grown estimates growers can earn between $1,000 to $3,000 per month off their home based grow operation.
+Once the weed is ready for harvest, CitizenGrown will sell it to local dispensaries and split the revenue with the home grower.
+Citizen Grown estimates growers can earn between $1,000 to $3,000 per month off their home-based grow operation.